Is it possible to discuss the grammar controversy?

 I think the actual lack of grammar instruction from decades ago can be broken into four parts:

-I want to look at these four problems, and I would love to have teachers chime in.
+I want to look at these five problems, and I would love to have teachers chime in.
 Hopefully together, we can address grammar, and make grammar instruction better for teachers and students.
 Ultimately, is it possible for everyday grammar discussions to be part of ELA classes?
 What do you think of the grammar controversy?